 A Best Buy exclusive, the Logitech Harmony 665 has a small display (which is not a touchscreen) with buttons arrayed around it, letting you quickly access activities, favorite channels and more.
 On-screen help makes it fairly easy to troubleshoot any issues.
 However, the Harmony 665 works via infrared (IR) only, so you can’t hide any of your entertainment center’s components, and this remote can’t be used to control smart-home devices.

 While the Caavo Control Center can only control four devices at once, it separates itself from Harmony's remotes in that it offers a unified interface, through which you can search through content on any device, as well as a number of streaming services.
 The Caavo remote has built-in voice search, and a unique section of lists of shows and movies curated by others—That's something Harmony doesn't have.
-To get all this, though, you'll need to sign up for a Caavo subscription ($1.99/month, or $59.99 for a lifetime membership).
+To get all this, though, you'll need to sign up for a Caavo subscription, so factor those costs in too.

 Similar to the Harmony Elite, the Harmony Companion can also control smart-home devices in addition to your entertainment center.
 The biggest difference is the Companion’s lack of a screen of any kind, so you’ll have to designate physical buttons to enable Watch TV mode, for instance.
 It, too, comes with the Harmony Hub, allowing you to not only hide components, but also let you use Alexa to control your TV and more.